-How to Fix the Too Many Redirects Error Message
+How to Fix “Too Many Redirects” Error Messages

 AH00124: Request exceeded the limit of 10 internal redirects due to probable configuration error.
 Use 'LimitInternalRecursion' to increase the limit if necessary.
 Use 'LogLevel debug' to get a backtrace.

-Or maybe noticed this in the browser:
+Or maybe you have noticed this page in the browser:

 Redirect loops caused by Cloudflare SSL/TLS

-If you are using Cloudflare with the self-signed certificate option you need to make sure that SSL/TLS is set to Full in Cloudflare.
+If you are using Cloudflare with the self-signed certificate option, you need to make sure that SSL/TLS is set to Full in Cloudflare.
 Setting it either to Flexible or Full (strict) may then sometimes cause redirect loops.

 # BEGIN WordPress